Falklands War: Air attacks

 In his autobiographical account of the Falklands War, Admiral Woodward blamed the BBC World Service for disclosing information that led the Argentines to change the retarding devices on the bombs.
 The World Service reported the lack of detonations after receiving a briefing on the matter from a Ministry of Defence official.
 He describes the BBC as being more concerned with being "fearless seekers after truth" than with the lives of British servicemen.
 Colonel 'H'.
-Jones levelled similar accusations against the BBC after they disclosed the impending British attack on Goose Green by 2 Para.
+Jones levelled similar accusations against the BBC after they disclosed the impending British attack on Goose Green by 2 PARA.

-On 30 May, two Super Étendards, one carrying Argentina's last remaining Exocet, escorted by four A-4C Skyhawks each with two 500 lb bombs, took off to attack Invincible.
+On 30 May two Super Étendards, one carrying Argentina's last remaining Exocet, escorted by four A-4C Skyhawks each with two 500 lb bombs, took off to attack Invincible.
 Argentine intelligence had sought to determine the position of the carriers from analysis of aircraft flight routes from the task force to the islands.
 However, the British had a standing order that all aircraft conduct a low level transit when leaving or returning to the carriers to disguise their position.
 This tactic compromised the Argentine attack, which focused on a group of escorts 40 miles south of the carrier group.
 Two of the attacking Skyhawks were shot down by Sea Dart missiles fired by HMS Exeter, with HMS Avenger claiming to have shot down the Exocet missile with her 4.5" gun (although this claim is disputed).
 No damage was caused to any British vessels.
-During the war, Argentina claimed to have damaged Invincible and continues to do so thereafter, although no evidence of any such damage has been produced or uncovered.
+During the war, Argentina claimed to have damaged Invincible and continues to do so, although no evidence of any such damage has been produced or uncovered.